 Take as well the short-lived manga Yuri Danshi that snuck into the pages of Yuri Hime (Princess Lily/ Yuri Princess) magazine last year. (be afraid, a sequel is threatened!)
-Hime is one of the surviving few “big” anthology-style monthly Japanese magazines that publish (you guessed it) narratives of female friendship and desire.
+Hime is one of the surviving few “big” anthology-style monthly Japanese magazines that publish (you guessed it) narratives of women’s friendship and desire.
 Yet for the better part of 2014, valuable page space within was instead given over to an odd attempt to encourage a “Yuri Danshi” yuri-boy fan demographic for fun and increased sales.
 As well, they stuffed a whole bunch of BL-style subvertable male shonen manga characters and tropes into the thing, just to see if a fujoshi audience could be somehow coaxed into dropping by for tea.
 They even stuck an otokonoko character into it – who may like girls (?) but it’s hard to tell.
 Looks like a case of the editorial brain trust having the view that ALL of the weird readership really comes out of the same big misfit sack.

 Do not taunt Happy almost-queer comics fun party time!